bloglogisticsdev/blogLogistics-maintenance-page/README.md

 ### 1.5.1

 - **Fixed:**
-  -Resolved an issue where the maintenance page content would not display, showing a blank 503 error instead.
+  Resolved an issue where the maintenance page content would not display, showing a blank 503 error instead.
 The core HTML output method has been reverted to a highly compatible and proven approach, ensuring the maintenance page displays correctly.

 ### 1.5.0 – Major Feature Update